cibernox/cibernox.github.io/source/_posts/2015-03-15-optimizing-apis-with-ember-data-and-embeddedrecordsmixin.markdown

-I had the great luck of have participated in the creation of a some very successful projects that made me have some ruff moments trying to meet the scalability demands.
+I had the great luck of have participated in the creation of a some very successful projects that made me have some tough moments trying to meet the scalability demands.
 I am very grateful for that because those are the projects that really push your limits forward as a developer.

 Nowadays creating a service will almost always mean creating a backend API consumed by one or many